 The inception of the translational research project is the identification of a clinical practice problem.
-The student is required to develop a brief prospectus (Appendix A) with his/her DNP Project Team Leader of the project.
+The student is required to develop a brief prospectus (Appendix A) with his/her Faculty Advisor/DNP Project Team Leader of the project.
 A prospectus is a preliminary proposal and the first step in producing the project.
-The intent of the prospectus is for the student to demonstrate to the DNP Project Team Leader that the topic and the beginning approach are sound, so that the student can gain approval to proceed with the project proposal.
+The intent of the prospectus is for the student to demonstrate to the Faculty Advisor/DNP Project Team Leader that the topic and the beginning approach are sound, so that the student can gain approval to proceed with the project proposal.
 The prospectus should include the problem, significance and a plan of action to develop the project proposal.
-It is important that the student spend some time thinking and drafting the prospectus after reviewing the evidence and conferring with the DNP Project Team Leader.
+It is important that the student spend some time thinking and drafting the prospectus after reviewing the evidence and conferring with the Faculty Advisor/DNP Project Team Leader.

 The second step, which begins in course NURS 7006, and is subsequently fully developed and approved in course NURS 7012, is the project proposal (Appendix B).
-The proposal is developed under supervision of the DNP Project Team Leader and is evaluated and approved by the student's project team.
-Coursework within the DNP program supports the various Translational Project components.
+The proposal is developed under supervision of the Faculty Advisor/DNP Project Team Leader and is evaluated and approved by the student's project team, and IRB submission is begun.
+Coursework within the DNP program supports the various Translational Research Project components.
 Students should explore possible funding for the project at the beginning of the program of study.

 The student will complete all portions of the project during the final experiential learning course NURS 7032, and the project will be presented to and evaluated by the student's project team.
-At the completion of the DNP Program, the student will present an evidence-based Translational Project that he/she has designed, implemented and evaluated during the program of study.
+At the completion of the DNP Program, the student will present an evidence-based Translational Research Project that he/she has designed, implemented and evaluated during the program of study.